cran-task-views/DifferentialEquations/DifferentialEquations.md

 This task view was created to provide an overview on the topic.
-If something is missing, or if a new package should be mentioned here, please e-mail the maintainer or submit an issue or pull request in the GitHub repository linked above.
+If something is missing, or if a new package should be mentioned here, please e-mail the maintainers or submit an issue or pull request in the GitHub repository linked above.

 ### Stochastic Differential Equations (SDEs)